Mobile development with opencode | Yoav Shai

 1. A tailnet with both devices connected to it

-2. shuvcode - an opencode fork with a enhancements such as the ability to install it as a PWA, create projects on the go on the go and a few other tweaks for improving the experience on a mobile screen.
+2. shuvcode - an opencode fork with a enhancements such as the ability to install it as a PWA, create projects on the go and a few other tweaks for improving the experience on a mobile screen.

 3. A domain you control (optional, but a very nice improvement).